 The Society has branches in the ACT, Brisbane, Sydney, Illawarra, Melbourne, South Australia and Perth.
 Branches are involved in labour history and research, and heritage preservation.
 They publish newsletters, hold regular talks and conduct special events, usually in conjunction with the labour community.
 The Society and its branches receive strong support from the trade union movement.

 It holds a biennial national conference that attracts several hundred participants.
+Click here for a copy of the Society’s constitution.

 The Society is grateful for sponsorship from the following individuals: